Neumi/open_echo/TUSS4470_shield_002/README.md

 - Desolder the default "CUSTOM" capacitors. (for cINN and cFLT)
 - Solder your own calculated capacitor values onto the "CUSTOM" pads.

+> [!TIP]
-> [!Tip] Capacitors can be combined in parallel to achieve intermediate values.
+> Capacitors can be combined in parallel to achieve intermediate values.
 > For example, to support 150 kHz, both the 200 kHz and CUSTOM capacitors are used in parallel to produce the required total capacitance.
 > In board version 002, "Custom" is pre-selected to match the right capacitances <b/>together</b> with the 200kHz capacitors for 150kHz.

-Below is the electrical connection layout for the capacitors and jumpers:
+Below is the electrical connection layout for the cINN and cFLT capacitors and jumpers:
 <img alt="TUSS4470 schematic" src="/documentation/images/schematic_TUSS4470.png">

 ### Power Supply Options